-Thank you for making the third annual MPS campaign a great success.
-You are welcome to continue submitting your stories and we will publish them during the next campaign, later this year.
+You are welcome to submit your stories that we will hold for the next campaign in 2024.
 Please stay tuned for more information.

 Behind your family’s home, business, and keepsake, there is a story.